Philip II of Spain: Fourth marriage

 Philip's fourth and final wife was his niece, Anna of Austria.
+Pope Pius V initially refused to grant Philip the dispensation needed to marry Anna, citing biblical prohibitions and the danger of birth defects.
+The pope reluctantly gave his permission when Philip threatened to abandon the Holy League in their fight against the Ottoman Turks.
 By contemporary accounts, this was a convivial and satisfactory marriage (1570–1580) for both Philip and Anna.
 This marriage produced four sons and one daughter.
 Anna died of heart failure 8 months after giving birth to Maria in 1580.